default-net/TokenDefaults/README.md

+#TokenDefaults
 Crypto without volatility

-Stablecoins are currencies that maintain stable value.
+Stable currency that maintain stable value.
 Their price matches the U.S. dollar or other steady assets.

 ## defaults  is cryptocurrency on the polygon mainnet where gas fees are way less